GeetikaSh/Data-Science-Interview-Practice/PCA.md

    - Eigenvalues represent the variance explained by each principal component.
    - Eigenvectors define the direction of the principal components.
 4. **Projection**: Project the data onto the selected principal components.

+## Advantages of PCA
+- **Reduces Dimentionality:** Helps in handaling the curse of dimentionality by transforming data into fewer features while retaining maximum variance.
+- **Remove Redundancy:** PCA removes correlated features, making teh dataset more compact and efficient.
+- **Improves Model Performance:** By reducing noise and redundant features, PCA can speed up machie learning models and prevent overfiting.
+- **Visualiszation:** PCA helps in reducing data to 2D or 3D for better visualization in high-dimentional datasets.
+- **Unsupervised Learning:** PCA doesn't need labeled data, making it useful for explonatory data analysis.

+## Disadvantages of PCA
+- **Loss of Interpretability:** The transformed features(principal components) are linear combinations of original eatures, making them difficult to interpret.
+-

 ## Applications of PCA